CIDRAM/CIDRAM/_docs/readme.en.md

 "infraction_limit"
 - Maximum number of infractions an IP is allowed to incur before it is banned by IP tracking.
 Default = 10.

+"track_mode"
+- When should infractions be counted?
+False = When IPs are blocked by modules.
+True = When IPs are blocked for any reason.

 ####"recaptcha" (Category)
 Optionally, you can provide users with a way to bypass the "Access Denied" page by way of completing a reCAPTCHA instance, if you want to do so.
 This can help to mitigate some of the risks associated with false positives in those situations where we're not entirely sure whether a request has originated from a machine or a human.